-What Is a Benefit Auction?
+What Is a Benefit Auction - And How is it Different from a Regular Auction?

 A fundraising event, often held as a gala or dinner, that uses auction elements to encourage giving.
 Unlike traditional auctions, it blends entertainment, community engagement and mission-driven appeals to boost results.